decidables/decidables/README.md

 ### Features/Bugs/Notes

+- Run axe DevTools to check for a11y
+  - Github links need title/text
+- Include a search function?
 - Use localStorage or sessionStorage for maintaining page state?
 - Use prettier?
 - Better CSS linting - more stylistic rules?